By Matt Farber

 More Granular Control Over Salesforce Activity Syncing

-It's safe to say there has been activity tracked in Hubpot that a sales rep would love to see in Salesforce, well now you're able to pick an choose which activites get pushed into the CRM.
+It's safe to say there has been activity tracked in HubSpot that a sales rep would love to see in Salesforce, well now you're able to pick and choose which activities get pushed into the CRM.
 Here are the key highlights called-out by HubSpot:

 - Granularly set which activities in HubSpot CRM or Sidekick for Business are synced to Salesforce

 - Select which Salesforce Activity Type your activities are set as

 - Select whether or not Salesforce created tasks can sync back to HubSpot

 This is a great way to keep unwanted information from being pushed into the CRM and only allowing the important and more qualified information be fed into the system.

 This update is pretty neat, it's common for reps to send leads documents to view, right?
 Maybe pricing sheets or case studies would be common to send to them.
 Well now you're able to track those interactions in the prospects' activity history in Salesforce.
 And beyond that you're able to see how long they viewed the document for.
 This can be a game changer, knowing if someone opened and read a document for 3 seconds or 10 minutes immediately qualifies the 10 min lead moreso the the 3 second lead which tells the rep who to call first.

 Those are some quick updates, the more integrated the systems are and the more alignment between sales and marketing will result in not only more lead, MQLs, and SQLs in the funnel but a happier team all around.

 How aligned is your sales and marketing team?